aswinshenoy/chowkidar-graphene/README.md

 An JWT-based authentication package for Django [Graphene](https://github.com/graphql-python/graphene) GraphQL APIs.

 ### Features
-* Out-of-the-box support for [Graphene](https://github.com/graphql-python/graphene) GraphQL APIs
+* Support for [Graphene](https://github.com/graphql-python/graphene) GraphQL APIs
 * Token & Refresh Token based JWT Authentication
 * Tokens stored as server-side cookie
+* Support for restricting 1 device / 1 login for a user
+* Support for logging IP & User-Agent of user
 * Ability to Auto-Refresh JWT Token if the Refresh Token Exists
 * Support for Social Auth with [social-app-django](https://github.com/python-social-auth/social-app-django)
 * Support for Authenticated GraphQL Subscriptions with Django Channels